Stasha Palos

 Stasha Palos (born 1972) is a British artist and author.
+She released the cookbook How to Feed Your Man in 2009 through Damn Fine Books.

 Early life and education

-Palos was born in Johannesburg in 1977 but moved to London with her family when she was seven.
+Palos was born in Johannesburg in 1972 but moved to London with her family when she was seven.
 Her parents are divorced.
 Her father was Greek-South African jazz drummer turned retailer Robert Palos.
 Her mother is Tina Green, the wife of British clothing magnate Sir Philip Green.